Contact Us (702) 895-6760

 What happens if I drive high?
 How is that determined?

-Posted by Joshua Tomsheck | Oct 05, 2018 | 0 Comments
+Posted by Josh Tomsheck | Oct 05, 2018 | 0 Comments

 Nevada has legalized the recreational use of marijuana, for individuals twenty-one years old and older, similar to alcohol.
 Marijuana can be consumed legally in a private home.
 It is illegal to smoke marijuana while driving, in a hotel room, or in public areas.
 After smoking marijuana, it is illegal to drive under the influence, or “driving high.”
 If a person is pulled over for suspicion of driving under the influence of marijuana, he or she can be arrested and charged for driving under the influence of marijuana.